cltk/cltk.github.io/_posts/2020-07-05-announcing-alpha-release-v1.markdown

 author: Kyle P. Johnson
 ---

 The core maintainers are pleased to announce the first pre-release of the CLTK's version 1.0.
-More information will follow, but at the highest level the guiding principles have been (a) to add a single pre-configured interface and (b) to fully rationalize software's achitecture for adding new languages with a minimum of friction.
+More information will follow, but at the highest level the guiding principles have been (a) to add a single pre-configured interface and (b) to fully rationalize software's architecture for adding new languages with a minimum of friction.

 Preferably in a new virtual environment, in either Python 3.7 or 3.8, pull the latest "alpha" with: